-The parking limit is up to 2 hours in most areas with the exception of one area in Sapperton.
+The parking limit is up to 2 hours in most areas, except for some 3 hour parking around Douglas College.
 Please pay careful attention to the signage in the area.
 A prepay option is available of up to 2 hours prior to the start of pay parking.
 For more info, see below.

 If I park at 11:00 am on Sunday and put money in the meter when does it start?

 Pay parking is in effect at 12:00 pm on Sundays.
 If you added money at 11:00 am, the first hour (11:00 am to 12:00 noon) would be at no charge.
 If paying for two hours at 11:00 am, the 2 hour limit would start at 12:00 noon and expire at 2:00 pm.

 What personal information is collected when paying for parking?

 Coin operated meters